A wealth of cutting-edge new features confirmed - ExBulletin

 At least the prototype Ring's battery life has also been revealed.
 And it's pretty impressive.
 According to Collins, the smallest ring had the smallest battery with a capacity of 14.5 mAh.
 The size of the battery increased in stages depending on the size of the ring, with the largest model having a capacity of 21.5 mAh.
 We can't draw any conclusions at this stage as to how this will affect the battery life of the final product, but there will be a slight difference in how often you need to charge your Galaxy Ring between the smallest and largest products.
 It is reasonable to assume that there is. size.

-More from FORBES iOS 17.4 Release Date: Apple Reveals Stern Warnings About New iPhone UpdatesAuthor David Phelan
+More from FORBES iOS 17.4: Apple suddenly reveals harsh warnings about new iPhone updates By David Phelan

 Samsung said in an earlier report that battery life will be between five and nine days.
 This makes it better than the UltraHuman and RingConn rings, and may even be better than the Oura, which claims a week of battery life.